carykh/jumpcutter/README.md

 I want to use pyinstaller to turn this into an executable, so non-techy people can use it EVEN IF they don't have Python and all those libraries.
 Jabrils recommended this to me.

-However, my pyinstaller build did not work. :( HELP
+Here is a direct link to windows release: [jumpcutter.exe](https://github.com/kranercc/jumpcutter/releases/download/windows/jumpcutter.exe)